pyinstaller/pyinstaller/doc/source/Manual.rst

     su
     yum groupinstall "Development Tools"

-On Mac OS X you can get gcc by installing Xcode_.
-It is a suite of tools for developing software for Mac OS X. It can be also installed from your Mac OS X Install DVD.
+On MacÂ OSÂ X you can get gcc by installing Xcode_.
+It is a suite of tools for developing software for MacÂ OSÂ X. It can be also installed from your MacÂ OSÂ X Install DVD.
 It is not necessary to install the version 4 of Xcode.

 On Solaris and AIX the |bootloader| is built and tested with gcc.